 never gets to see; taking detours based on your unique interests, and in a more intimate setting, with one-on-one conversation in which you could ask anything about the island, and get a real-person's perspective of Saipan

 while you tour the island?
-Imagine if you could get all that, AND get to see all the standard, manicured sites, too!
+What if you could get all that, AND get to see all the standard, manicured sites, too!
 That's

 what a personalized tour is!

-Sure, you'll pay a bit more for it, but the overall experience, the connection to your guide, and the photos and memories you'll take with you will be priceless!
+Sure, you'll pay a bit more for it, but the overall experience, the information, the connection to your guide, and the photos and memories you'll take with you will be priceless!